Dozens of Ukrainian orphans clap and cheer as they arrive in the UK

 “This mammoth operation has only been possible thanks to so many people’s generosity,” he said.

-Shai Weiss, CEO at Virgin Atlantic, said: “All of us at Virgin Atlantic will do whatever we can to support the innocent victims of war in Ukraine.
+Shai Weiss, chief executive at Virgin Atlantic, said: “All of us at Virgin Atlantic will do whatever we can to support the innocent victims of war in Ukraine.

 “We commend our partners, MDA UK and Save A Child, for the incredible work they’ve undertaken in bringing these children to safety.